College crowned rugby champions

-Coleg y Cymoedd’s learners and staff are celebrating as their college’s under 18s squad triumph over longstanding rivals Coleg Sir Gar to become the 2015 WRU Rugby Colleges champions.
+Coleg y Cymoedd learners and staff are celebrating success as their college’s under 18s squad became the WRU Welsh Schools and Colleges Rugby league champions for the second year in a row.

-At the College Rugby Academy Calum receives expert rugby tuition, rugby analysis and strength & conditioning to help maximise his rugby potential.
+At the College Rugby Academy, Ieuan receives expert rugby tuition, rugby analysis and strength and conditioning to help maximise his rugby potential.
 However, the College Academy also ensures that rugby learners are prepared academically should a career in rugby not materialise.

 Designed to give players the chance to combine accredited rugby training with full-time academic study, the academy offers BTEC Level 1, 2 or 3 sports qualifications and/or A-Levels alongside training as part of the programme.